joshuaprince/MultiBingo-MC/web/generation/goals_doc.md

 # Bingo Goals Format

 Goals are used to generate Bingo boards.
-A goal is used to create a single square on the board.
+Each square on the board consists of a single Goal.

-Goals are stored in `goals.xml`.
+Goal Templates are stored in `goals.xml`.
 An example Goals XML:

 ```xml
 <MCBingoGoals version="0">